tmobile/developer-kata/README.md

-# Developer Puzzles
+# Developer Kata

-Candidate puzzles are small coding challenges given to developers as either an entrance requirement or training and on-boarding.
+Developer Kata puzzles are small coding challenges given to developers as either an entrance requirement or training and on-boarding.

 We want to see how well developers write their code, and especially how they test their code.